-This basement pub, with its low ceilings and hanging lights, made everyone seem deformatively tall.
+The basement pub, with its low ceiling and hanging lights, made everyone seem deformatively tall.
 Bodies here assumed disproportionate demeanour.
-As though caught again by sudden spurs of growth, none knew what posture to assume; or, worse yet, how to manage their arms that now hung low at the sides.
-The air was stuffed with everyone’s body odour and perfumes, warm with their breath, humid with perspiration, laden with dust and spores hemorrhaging from the mildew behind the walls.
-Everyone wore grave expressions on their faces.
-Whether this was simply the type of characters that shady poetry readings allured, or whether it was a trick of the sparse lighting in the room, I never could decide.
-One thing was for certain, there was percolation of sweat to be seen on skin to an extent that one could distinctly hear it drop on the floor.
-There it pooled, hydrating the sticky filth that clung noisily to the shoe.
-I pulled my collar to check if I had not by mistake slipped it on the wrong way around, for I felt it desired my strangulation.
+As though caught once more by adolescent spurs of growth, no one knew what posture to assume; or, worse yet, how to manage their gangly arms that now hung low at their sides.
+The air was stuffed with everyone’s body odour and perfumes, warm with their breath, humid with their perspiration, stuffy with dust and airborne spores… Everyone wore grave expressions on their faces.
+Whether this was simply the usual suspects allured by shady poetry readings, or whether it was a trick of the sparse lighting in the room, I never could decide.
+One thing was for certain, there was a percolation of sweat to be seen on skin to an extent that one could distinctly hear it trickle onto the floor.
+There it pooled, hydrating the sticky filth that clung noisily to the soles of our shoes.
+I pulled my collar, checked from a tag for, as though worn the wrong way round, I felt it desired my strangulation.

-From my stool at the bar, I was granted a view upon a small window near the ceiling.
+From my stool at the bar, I was granted a view of a small basement window near the ceiling.
 Outside it was night.
-The dim yellow street light shone just enough to bring a thin curtain of smoke to view that rose and danced inside the room.
-My eyes caught sight of this opening to the outside world and clung to it against the oppressiveness of the atmosphere here below.
+The dim yellow street lights shone just bright enough to reveal a thin curtain of smoke that rose and danced inside the room.
+My eyes caught sight of this opening to the outside world and clung to it against the claustrophobia wrought by the oppressive atmospheric pressure here below.
 It was to me fresh air and sanity.
-When a wandering person would make me lose sight of it, my collar made its presence known again and my mouth would become terribly dry; my eyes would water and I would feel lost for a moment.
-I struggled internally.
+When a motion in the room would hide it from sight, my collar made its choking presence known again and my mouth would become terribly dry; my eyes would water and I would feel lost for a moment.
+Internally, being here was a struggle.

-The presentation was set to begin and the feedback from the microphone tests made everyone find a seat.
+The reading was set to begin and the screechy feedback from the microphone tests made everyone promptly settle like dust upon the uncomfortable chairs.
 Thus my little island of light across the room was granted me anew.
-Thank goodness for our school-children ways.
-To my relief, the poet, a good friend of mine, settled to the side, and so I was accorded a permanent view on my peace of mind.
-It so happened that the bar was in slight recess of the speakers, and I was only to hear muffled throat sounds from the entire reading.
-Whether or not this actually enhanced the meagre performance, is an open debate.
+Thank goodness for our ingrained school-children ways.
+To my relief, the poet, a good friend of mine, grabbed the microphone and settled to one side of the podium, and so I was accorded a permanent view on my window-shaped peace of mind.
+It so happened that the bar was in slight recess of the worn speaker system, and I was only to hear muffled throat sounds from the entire reading.
+Whether or not this actually enhanced the meagre performance, was always debatable events of this type.
 The prospect of changing places did not even enter my mind as I could not bear the thought of losing sight of my faithful window of hope.
 Of course, I would congratulate my friend all the same.
 I would allude to his oratory skills, and would surely buy his book and probably read it to make up for what I had missed during the evening.
-As these escape-through-the-back-door thoughts were being mulled over in my mind so as to craft a potential appropriate behaviour, I came to witness something that just barely caught my attention outside.
-A couple approached something that was, for me, out of sight, took off their coats, gloves and hats and threw them at this out of view recipient.
-Subconsciously, I closed the loop and declared it to be a car.
-It was clear that they had opened the trunk of their vehicle, had thrown their belongings inside and left.
-This only struck me a peculiar in the respect that it was now late fall.
+As these shameless escape-through-the-back-door thoughts were being mulled over in by mind so as to craft a potential appropriate behaviour, I came to witness something that just barely caught my attention outside in the streets.
+A couple approached something that was, for me, beyond sight.
+They proceeded to take off their coats, gloves and hats and threw them at this out of view recipient.
+Subconsciously, I swiftly resolved the mystery and imagined it to be a car.
+They had opened the trunk, had thrown their belongings inside it and left.
+At the time, the act only struck me as peculiar for the simple fact that it was now late fall and night.
 The weather called to dress up, not to dress down.

 Was this a charity event?
 Were they shooting a movie out there?
-Scarcely had she left that two men walked by, and, with haste this time, tore off their coats, gloves and hats, threw them away and paced out of view.
-This repeated itself many times and with increasing speed.
+Scarcely had the woman left that two men walked by, and, with notable haste this time, they tore off their coats, gloves and hats, threw them away and paced out of view.
+This repeated itself many, many times and with increasing speed.
+Too many times.
 Too many times for it not to be a fabrication of my crazed mind.
 Nearly enough times for me to rudely step between the standing and sitting attendees, the chairs and the tables, risking the spill of many beverages and the insulting of my friend the poet.
 What temptation it was!
 The reading came to an end with a deliberate lingering on words.
 By this time the people outside had ceased rushing in and out of view.
 They had ceased taking off their coats, gloves and hat, and had all gone.
-My mind was in such a thirst to close the the loop and understand, that I seized the first appropriate opportunity, fell off my stool, wrestled the still applauding crowd and ran out the creaking door.
+My mind was in such a thirst to close the the loop, that I seized the first appropriate opportunity, fell off my stool, wrestled the still applauding crowd and ran out the creaking door.